A budget is no good if you don’t use it! Here’s how to use your budget.

 Instead, a budget is a tool to help you control your finances.
-If you want to drive in a nail, you reach for the hammer, if you want to gain control over your finances, you whip out your budget.
+If you want to drive in a nail, you reach for the hammer.
+If you want to gain control over your finances, you whip out your budget.

 First, you need to create a budget and create a method for tracking your spending:

-Next you need to create an easy way to compare actual spending with budgeted spending.
+Next, you need to create an easy way to compare actual spending with budgeted spending.
 While there are many software options available, I prefer the flexibility of a spreadsheet.
 I like to be able to tailor my budget to give me the information I want.

 Check out the excel tutorials for more info on how to draw up a budget like this.

 The beauty of a formulated spreadsheet is that you can see immediately how one small change can affect your whole budget and your whole year’s finances.

-On a third sheet deduct your budgeted amounts from your actual spending to see the variance between your budgeted and actual spending – in other words how well you are sticking to your budget and achieving your financial goals.
+On a third sheet deduct your budgeted amounts from your actual spending to see the variance between budgeted and actual.
+In other words, how are you sticking to your budget and your money goals?

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.